Spark-NF/twitter_media_downloader/README.md

 ```

 On first run, the program will ask you for your OAuth consumer key and consumer secret.
 It will then be stored in a `.oauth.json` file so that you don't need to enter them every single time.
+It will also ask your access token and access token secret.
+Those are only required if you are planning to access protected accounts.

 ### Arguments
 * `userid`: the account name or ID (1 or more), if it starts with a `@` it will be opened as a file (one account per line)